Do Unions Shape Political Ideologies at Work?: Institutional Background

-Unlike corporations, which are prohibited by U.S. federal law to support candidates directly out of treasury funds, individual donors are allowed to make direct contributions to political candidates.\footnote{To make campaign donations, companies must set up a PAC, which may only solicit contributions from the firm's employees.
+Unlike corporations, which are prohibited from supporting candidates directly out of treasury funds, individual donors are allowed to make direct contributions to political candidates.\footnote{To make campaign donations, companies must set up a PAC, which may only solicit contributions from the firm's employees.
 The PAC can in turn donate directly to political candidates or other recipients.} There are, however, restrictions to the maximum amount that an individual can donate to a candidate.
 The limit varies by recipient type and election cycle.
-For the 2018 federal elections, for example, individuals were allowed to donate at most 2,700 USD to a single candidate and 5,000 USD to a PAC \citep{Whitaker2018}.
+For the 2024 federal elections, for example, individuals were allowed to donate at most 3,300 USD to a single candidate and 5,000 USD to a PAC.
 Recipients are obligated to itemize all individual contributions greater than 200 USD and report the donor's identifying information along with the amount and date of the contribution.
-Donations smaller than 200 USD are not required to be itemized but are included in the total amount that the recipient reports to the Federal Election Commission.
+Donations smaller than 200 USD are not required to be itemized but are included in the total amount that the recipient reports to the Federal Election Commission.\footnote{Over the last years, increasing shares of donations are channeled through party's online fundraising platforms, such as Democrats' ActBlue (created in 2004) and Republicans' WinRed (created in 2019).
+Importantly, these platforms do not have a minimum reporting threshold and thus also have to itemize contributions below 200 USD.
+As a result, in recent years we can increasingly observe information on small donations \citep{Bouton2021}.}